ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

       :align: center

-The default hostname of the board is **pynq** and the default static IP address is ``192.168.2.99``.
-If you changed the hostname or static IP of the board, you will need to change the address above to match your hostname.
+The default hostname is **pynq** and the default static IP address is ``192.168.2.99``.
+If you changed the hostname or static IP of the board, you will need to change the address you browse to.

-It may take a few seconds for your computer to resolve the hostname/IP address.
+The first time you connect, it may take a few seconds for your computer to resolve the hostname/IP address.

 Change hostname
 ----------------------

 If you are on a network where there may be other *pynq* boards, you should change your hostname immediately.
 E.g. work or university network.

 Open a terminal from the browser in the Jupyter portal by selecting **New > Notebook**.